-Our children range in age from 3 to 11 years.
-They are from a very diverse range of social, ethnic, religious, faith and cultural backgrounds.
+Our children range in age from 4 to 11 years.
+They are from a very diverse range of family structures and social, ethnic, religious, faith and cultural backgrounds.
 In terms of academic ability, about a quarter of our children will need additional support to help them achieve the standard of which they are capable.
 About a quarter of our children will be in the highest range of ability.

-Brindishe Manor can cater for all of these needs and differences because we offer extra support, a differentiated curriculum and very flexible teaching and learning resources.
+Brindishe Lee can cater for all of these needs and differences because we offer extra support, a differentiated curriculum and very flexible teaching and learning resources.

-The behaviour and relationships throughout the school are very good and we are very successful at developing in children a strong sense of self-discipline and shared responsibility.
-We believe good teaching, boosting children's selfesteem and giving children responsibility and respect and a calm, praising atmosphere enable us to make sure that disruptive or challenging behaviour is rarely seen within this school.
+Behaviour and relationships throughout the school are very good and we are very successful at developing in children a strong sense of self-discipline and shared responsibility.
+We believe good teaching, boosting children's self-esteem and giving children responsibility and respect and a calm, praising environment enable us to make sure that disruptive or challenging behaviour is rarely seen within this school.